University of North Carolina at Chapel Hill student housing: Carmichael Community

 Carmichael was built in 1986 and can house a total of 485 residents.
 It is a part of the Carmichael Community, previously the Carmichael-Whitehead Community.
-There are 10 Resident Advisors in Carmichael's six floors which are occupied by both male and female residents.
+There are 10 resident advisors in Carmichael's six floors which are occupied by both male and female residents.
 Carmichael is suite style with interior corridor access as opposed to Morrison, Hinton James, Craige and Ehringhaus which have outdoor corridor access.
-Carmichael has study rooms, kitchens, lounges, vending machines, ice machines a laundry room, recreation room and a TV room available to all residents.
+Carmichael has study rooms, kitchens, lounges, vending machines, ice machines a laundry room, a recreation room and a TV room available to all residents.
 Carmichael also has a Ballroom, a large open meeting place and the "fishbowl," a smaller television lounge and meeting space, which are unique to this hall.
 The residence hall was renovated in the summer of 2008.

-Carmichael is named after Katherine Kennedy Carmichael, the first Dean of Women.
-Under her administration, 1946 to 1972, the number of female students at the university increased dramatically and Carmichael worked hard to support the female students.
+Carmichael is named after Katherine Kennedy Carmichael, the first dean of women.
+Under her administration, from 1946 to 1972, the number of female students at the university increased dramatically and Carmichael worked hard to support the female students.
 The increase in students led to a shortage of women's residence halls and so Carmichael was built.